 Big thanks to Click Magazine for covering DAI in their September edition.
+They were kind enough to visit us on one of our weekly Filmmaker’s Workshops to see how we operated.
 Head over to their website to read the full article.

 Kill Or Be Killed, is an official selection of Oregon Scream Week Fall 2018 and will screen on October 27, 2018.
 Our Film Club has made a couple of films accidentally, HUSHHH and Kill or Be Killed.
 We get together for hands-on student training on Saturday mornings to shoot scenes and twice now we have edited those into short films.
 We just show up, shoot, and craft a story as we go.

 Read their article about Kill or Be Killed and stay tuned for more updates about Kill or Be Killed and our other projects!